zhuge2333/4DRadarSLAM/README.md

 In our paper, we use [rpg_trajectory_evaluation](https://github.com/uzh-rpg/rpg_trajectory_evaluation.git), the performance indices used are RE (relative error) and ATE (absolute trajectory error).

 ## 6. Collect your own datasets
-You need to calibrate the transform between Radar and Lidar
+You need a 4D Imaging radar.
+Also, GPS/RTK-GPS are optional choices.
+If you need to compare Lidar SLAM between the algorithum, or use its trajectory as ground truth, calibrating the transform between Radar and Lidar is a precondition.

 ## 7. Acknowlegement
 4DRadarSLAM is based on hdl_graph_slam (Kenji Koide, Jun Miura, and Emanuele Menegatti, A Portable 3D LIDAR-based System for Long-term and Wide-area People Behavior Measurement, Advanced Robotic Systems, 2019).